ropensci/phruta/README.md

 ## What is `phruta`

 The `phruta` R package is designed to simplify the basic phylogenetic pipeline.
-Furthermore, the fact that all the intermediate steps are saved in independent folder and all the code is run within the same environment increases reproducibility. `phruta` retrieves gene sequences, combines newly downloaded and local gene sequences, and perform sequence alignment.
+Specifically, all code is run within the same program and data from intermediate steps are saved in independent folders.
+Furthrmore, all code is run within the same environment which increases the reproducibility of your analysis. `phruta` retrieves gene sequences, combines newly downloaded and local gene sequences, and performs sequence alignments.

 `phruta` is also able to perform basic phylogenetic inference under `RAxML` on the resulting sequence alignments.
-The current release allows users to conduct tree dating based on secondary calibrations. `phruta` is essentially a wrapper for different R packages and additional software.
+The current release allows users to conduct tree dating based on secondary calibrations. `phruta` is essentially a wrapper for alternative R packages and software.